hyperledger/indy-plenum/scripts/process_logs/README.md

 `format` containing string, which will be output for each node when all input logs are processed.
 This string can contain `<node>` placeholder, as well as any `<subcounter>` placeholder which were used in `log count` commands, explained later in *chains* section

+#### requests

+Contains reporting options of request tracker:
+- `report_stats`: whether to report statistics at all
+- `report_lags`: whether to report request id's which took more than minute to order
+- `plot_graphs`: whether to plot graphs of requests time to order

 ### matchers